 1. A resume or list of theatre experiences

-2. A headshot photo is preferred, but we will also take a picture at the audition
+2. A headshot photo is preferred, but we will also take a picture of you at the audition

 4. PLEASE NOTE: YOU MUST PROVIDE SHEET MUSIC.
 An accompanist will be provided.
 A CD/mp3 player will not be provided.
 Tracks and a cappella auditions are not allowed.

 WHAT TO EXPECT AT THE AUDITION:

 1. Please arrive early for your scheduled audition time.

 2. We may also test your vocal range after your singing audition.

 We may extend auditions to ensure we have the right set of actors.
 All auditionees will be notified of casting decisions as soon as possible.

 Excessive rehearsal conflicts will make it difficult to cast you.
 New conflicts after being cast are problematic and must be limited to legitimate emergencies.

 We look for proficient instrumentalists who are able to perform music at high level of difficulty with very little group rehearsal time.
 Each production has a little bit different orchestration, so each show’s music director assembles a new band for that production; that said, we love to work with mad Theatre veterans as well as newcomers!
 Our show band will gather to rehearse together only at the Sitzprobe and during tech week, but they will receive the music in advance to work it up on their own before the Sitzprobe.
 Auditions for instrumentalists are scheduled individually with the music director and/or members of the Board of Directors.

 If you’re interested in joining the mad Theatre family as an instrumentalist, or for more information, please e-mail us at firstname.lastname@example.org; we’d love to hear from you!